-Did you, like many other parents, suddenly find yourself at home with the kids for the next few weeks and don’t know what you’ll do to keep them learning (and entertained) while preschools remain closed?
+Have you, like many other parents, found yourself at home with the kids for the next few weeks and don’t know what you’ll do to keep them learning (and entertained) for the rest of the summer?

 Here are four tips to help you plan fun and educational days at home with your preschoolers.

 - Start with your child’s teacher: Begin by reaching out to your child’s teacher and ask for sample lesson plans, materials, books, or any other tools they can share with you.
 They are the experts after all.
-Also, this is a great opportunity to ask if there’s any specific area where your child needs additional support so that you can focus on helping him/her over the next few weeks.
+Also, this is a great opportunity to ask if there’s any specific area where your child needs additional support so that you can focus on helping them prepare for the fall.

 - Take inventory of what you have at home: Go on a hunt around the house for forgotten educational treasures!
 Recruit your little treasure hunters to dig up those electronic learning toys in need of new batteries, coloring books with intact pages, half-used sticks of sideways chalk, and so many more riches lost long ago.
 You’ll discover that you have so much to fill their days without having to go out to buy anything.

 - Create a schedule to fill your days: Develop a daily schedule that includes learning time, free play, outdoor time, and chores.

 - Learning: Use a combination of books, apps, videos, music, and toys to create varied learning experiences that will keep your little one engaged in small bursts of time.
 Switch between the different media to hold their attention and keep them engaged.

 - Free Play: Kids learn while they play!
 Give them tools and time to let their creativity guide their activities – building blocks, wooden toys, pillow towers, etc. Let their imagination run free and they’ll surprise you with the things they’ll build and the things they learn along the way.